Jim Cardwell

 James Hector Cardwell (2 February 1916 – 23 December 1996) was an Australian rules football player who served in the Australian Army in World War II.
 However, he became most well known for his administrative work for the Melbourne Football Club, where he served as secretary for 25 years, was made a life member and was inducted into the club Hall of Fame.

 Early life

 Cardwell was born in Port Melbourne on 2 February 1916.
 Cardwell was a keen debater in his youth, winning the Victorian Solo Debating Championship twice, in 1934 and 1935.

 Playing career

-Cardwell began his playing career with the North Brunswick CYMS and won their best and fairest award.
+Cardwell began his playing career with the CYMS Football Association club North Brunswick CYMS and won their best and fairest award.
 He was subsequently recruited by the Melbourne Football Club, who played in the Victorian Football League (VFL).
 Cardwell never broke into Melbourne's senior team, but played regularly in the reserves.
 In his first season with the Demons he was a member of Melbourne's VFL reserves 1939 premiership team.
 During his time playing in the reserves, Cardwell began to show an interest in the administrative side of the game, becoming a delegate to the VFL for the Demons' reserves side.